diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 		-->
 	</plugin>

-Sometimes the Scala folders need to be added as source folders manually; right click on the project go to Build Path > Configure Build Path, then choose "Java Build Path" on the left menu and tab "Source", click "Add Folder" and select the missing folders `src/main/scala` and `src/test/scala`.
+Sometimes the Scala folders need to be added as source folders manually.
+Right-click on the project go to Build Path > Configure Build Path, then choose "Java Build Path" on the left menu and tab "Source", click "Add Folder", and select the missing folders `src/main/scala` and `src/test/scala`.

 ### Examine `ShopProfiles`

-Finally, we are able to look at the `ShopProfiles` view.
-Press `CTRL-T` and start to enter `ShopProfile` and you should be able to select `ShopProfiles.scala`.
+Finally, we are able to take a look at the `ShopProfiles` view.
+Press `CTRL-T` and start to type `ShopProfile` and you should be able to select `ShopProfiles.scala` in the dialog that pops up.
 The file looks like this:

     case class ShopProfiles() extends View
         with Id